Helvetia Shock & Water Protected Watches

 In the late 1920s Helvetia introduced a “Sports” style watch that could stand up to stresses and strains caused by vigorous activity that the, somewhat delicate, dress watches of the time could not.

 Read more about Helvetia's search for the truly Shock and Waterproof watch...

-In 1929 Helvetia applied for a patent (No 143073) for a shock protection system for the balance of their watch movements to prevent damage to the ends of the balance, or pivot holes the balance fitted in to, by sharp movements of the balance caused by the watch being dropped or knocked.
+In 1929 Helvetia applied for a patent (No 143073) for their own shock protection system for the balance of their watch movements.

 This comprised of a 3 pronged spring held in place over the end of the balance by a boss that had a notch cut in it to allow easy fitting and removal of the spring.
 The other end of the balance was held in place by a spring in the form of an elongated flexible blade that had one end screwed to the base plate of the movement.
 Because the balance was held between these two springs it was cushioned to a certain degree from shocks.

-This system resulted in the distinctive star shaped Helvetia shock protection seen in almost all of their watches through to the 1950s when it was replaced by the Incabloc system (see diagram from patent application above).
-In their patent application Helvetia admit similar shock protection systems exist and they seem to be focusing on the easy fitting of the spring via the notch as the unique feature of their system.
-From 1930 onward Helvetia fitted shock protection to virtually all their watch movements, being almost the only company to offer this in the 1930s, and marketed themselves as a specialist sports watch manufacturer.
+This system resulted in the distinctive star shaped Helvetia shock protection seen in almost all of their watches through to the 1950s when it was replaced by the Incabloc system.
+In their patent application Helvetia acknowledge that similar shock protection systems already existed and they seem to be focusing on the easy fitting of the spring via the notch as the unique feature of their system in order to gain the patent.
+I believe this may have been marketing inspired to allow them to continue using ‘patent shock absorber’ on their movements as they had when they used the earlier Depollier/Brun system.
+Helvetia were one of very few companies to fit virtually all their movements with shock protection in the 1930s and they marketed themselves as a specialist sports watch manufacturer.

 After the granting of this patent Helvetia marked the outer or inner case back with "BREVET+155825".